 An outline of the paper is as follows: Using the four fundamental field equations and the properties of the R-C tensor, Maxwell's equations are derived.
 The classical field theory based on equations (1) through (4) is then shown to be consistent with the requirements of general covariance after taking full account of dependent or constraining equations.
 Symmetries of the theory important for the treatment of antimatter and how it responds to a gravitational field are then reviewed.
 A discussion of the Einstein field equations and how they fit into the framework defined by the fundamental field equations (1) through (4) is then given.
-Next, a soliton solution to the field equations representing a spherically-symmetric charged particle is reviewed.
-Emphasized in this particle-like solution are the source terms of the electromagnetic and gravitational fields, ho_c and $\rho{\scriptscriptstyle m}$, respectively, which are themselves dynamic fields in the theory; a development which opens the possibility of quantizing such solutions for charge, mass and angular momentum using a set of self-consistency equations that flow from the analysis.
-Two radiative solutions representing electromagnetic and gravitational waves are then developed and analyzed with an emphasis on the unification that the theory brings to electromagnetic and gravitational phenomena.
-A discussion of antimatter and how it is accommodated by the new theory is then given.
+Next, a soliton solution of the field equations representing a spherically-symmetric charged particle is reviewed.
+Emphasized in this particle-like solution are the source terms of the electromagnetic and gravitational fields, ρ_c and ρ_m , respectively, which are themselves treated as dynamic fields in the theory; a development which opens the possibility of quantizing such solutions for charge, mass and angular momentum using a set of self-consistency equations that flow from the analysis.
+Next a cosmological solution representing a homogenous and isotropic universe is analyzed, and the time dependence of the cosmic scale factor derived.
+Two radiative solutions representing electromagnetic and gravitational waves are then developed with an emphasis on the unification that the theory brings to these phenomena.
+Next is a discussion of antimatter, covering how it is accommodated by the new theory and how it interacts with a gravitational field.
 Finally, to gain insight into the numerical solution of the fundamental field equations (1) through (4), an analysis of the Cauchy initial value problem as it applies to them is given in Appendix II.

-In this paper geometric units are used throughout along with a metric tensor having signature [+,+,+,-].
-Commas before tensor indices are used to denote ordinary derivatives while semicolons before tensor indices denote covariant derivatives.
+In this manuscript geometric units are used throughout and the metric tensor has signature [+,+,+,-].
+Commas before tensor indices indicate ordinary derivatives while semicolons before tensor indices indicate covariant derivatives.
 Spatial indices run from 1 to 3, with 4 the time index.
-For the definitions of the R-C curvature tensor and the Ricci tensor, the conventions used by Weinberg are followed.ii
+For the definitions of the R-C curvature tensor and the Ricci tensor, the conventions used by Weinberg are followed.iii

-Maxwell's equations from $F{uv;\kappa} = a^{\lambda} R{\lambda \kappa uv}$ and $\rho_c u^v = a^{\lambda} R{\lambda}^v$
+Maxwell's equations from $F{\mu\nu;\kappa} = a^{\lambda}R{\lambda\kappa\mu\nu}$ and $\rho{c}u^{\nu} = a^{\lambda}R{\lambda}^{\nu}$

 Equations (1) and (2) which relate the Maxwell tensor derivatives to the R-C tensor and the charge current density to the Ricci tensor, respectively, are the fundamental relationships from which all of Maxwell's equations flow.
-The derivation of Maxwell's homogenous equation begins with the algebraic property of the R-C tensor
+Maxwell's homogenous equation is derived using the algebraic property of the R-C tensor

-$$R{\lambda\kappa\mu\nu} + R{\lambda\mu\nu\kappa} + R{\lambda\nu\kappa\mu} = 0 . ag{5}$$
+$$R{\lambda \kappa \mu \nu} + R{\lambda \mu \nu \kappa} + R{\lambda \nu \kappa \mu} = 0 .$$ (5)